OpenSpace/OpenSpace-Docs/glossary/documentation-glossary/index.md

-# Glossary
+# Documentation Glossary

-A glossary of common terms.
+A glossary of terms for those who anticipate developing documentation for OpenSpace.

 :::{glossary}
 [CommonMark](https://commonmark.org/)